viacoin/viacoin.org/_posts/2014-11-13-petertodd-dev-update.md

 ...is now [BIP65](https://github.com/bitcoin/bips/blob/master/bip-0065.mediawiki)!

-Satisfying to see CHECKLOCKTIMEVERIFY wind it's way through the review process;
+Satisfying to see CHECKLOCKTIMEVERIFY wind its way through the review process;
 in the words of Jeff Garzik "[CHECKLOCKTIMEVERIFY [is] meeting near-universal approval.](https://twitter.com/jgarzik/status/532497686008967168)"